opencodeco/serendipity/.junie/guidelines.md

 - **app**: Hyperf PHP 8.3 application
 - **postgres**: PostgreSQL 16.2 database
 - **mongo**: MongoDB 6.0 with replica set configuration
+- **mongo-bootstrap**: Service to initialize the MongoDB replica set

+Note that the project uses the newer Docker Compose file naming convention with `compose.yml` and `compose.override.yml` instead of the traditional `compose.yml`.

 ## Testing Information